Abibubble/sorting-hat/README.md

 #### Performance:
 * I decided to use vanilla CSS and JavaScript, rather than utilising Bootstrap or jQuery due to the performance trade-offs caused by those libraries.
-* I was very happy with my initial lighthouse score, as the only thing reducing my Performance is that I have quite a few images, including an image being used as the background on all pages.
+* I was very happy with my initial lighthouse score, as the only thing reducing my Performance is that I have quite a few images, including a large image being used as the background on all pages.

 #### Accessibility:
 * I was very careful when writing my code to ensure it was fully accessible.